 3.2 Training and Leadership

 - Sponsoring Promoters should have ongoing contact and communication with the Promoters in their downline Organization.
-Examples of communication may include, but are not limited to, newsletters, written correspondence, personal telephone calls, team conference calls, voicemail, e-mail, personal meetings, training sessions, events, workshops, and any other related contact.
+Examples of communication may include but are not limited to, newsletters, written correspondence, personal telephone calls, team conference calls, voicemail, e-mail, personal meetings, training sessions, events, workshops, and any other related contact.
 Any Pruvit business-related training outside of a Promoter’s Organization is prohibited.
 Promoters may not charge an admission fee for any Pruvit business-related training without the prior written authorization from the Pruvit Compliance Department.

 - A Sponsoring Promoter should monitor the Promoters in his or her downline Organization to ensure that downline Promoters do not make improper product or business claims or engage in any illegal or inappropriate conduct.
 Upon request, a Sponsoring Promoter must provide documented evidence to Pruvit of his or her ongoing fulfillment of responsibilities set forth in this Section 3.2.